 Think debt collectors can call you at all hours?
 Think again.
-The FCPA mandates that debt collectors don’t call you after 9:00 pm or before 8:00 am unless you tell them they can.
-If your work hours make it so you wouldn’t want calls during the day, you can give them permission to call after hours, but that’s the only way they’re allowed to do so.
+The FDCPA mandates that debt collectors don’t call you after 9:00 pm or before 8:00 am unless you tell them or they otherwise know that they can.
+However, you can give them permission to call after hours.

 2. Harass You

 Debt collectors have a right to try to collect on the debt you owe.
-However, they don’t have a right to harass you in order to collect repayment.
-That means no yelling, no threats, no profane language, and no attempting to irritate you through excessive phone calls.
+However, under the FDCPA they don’t have a right to harass you in order to collect repayment.
+That means no threats, no profane language, and no attempting to irritate you through excessive phone calls.

 3. Lie to You

 Harassment doesn’t always stop at the way someone talks to you; it can also be what they say.
-In the case of debt collectors, lying to you about the debt you owe or what can happen to you if you don’t repay it isn’t allowed.
+In the case of debt collectors, lying to you about the debt you owe or what can happen to you if you don’t repay it isn’t allowed under the FDCPA.
 You can find a detailed list of “false or misleading representations” that could occur and that aren’t allowed on pages eight through 10 of this PDF.

 4. Call You At Work if Your Work Doesn’t Allow Calls

 It’s not unheard of for a debt collector to try to contact someone at their place of employment, even repeatedly.
-However, the FDCPA restricts this activity and mandates that a debt collector can’t call you at work if you’re not allowed to receive calls at work.
+However, the FDCPA restricts this activity and mandates that a debt collector can’t call you at work if they know or have reason to know you’re not allowed to receive calls at work.

 That said, the debt collector needs to know your employer’s policy.
-If collectors call you at work and you tell them you’re not allowed to receive these types of calls, they must not do it again.
+If collectors call you at work and you tell them you’re not allowed to receive these types of calls, the FDCPA forbids them from doing it again.

 5. Communicate With You Instead of Your Attorney If You Have One

 Another thing a debt collector can’t do once they’re aware of it is call you if an attorney is representing you.
 Again, you would first need to tell them that you’ve obtained legal counsel and then share the name and contact information of that person.
-From then on, unless your attorney is unresponsive to the debt collector, that’s the only person they should be calling.
+From then on, unless your attorney fails to respond in a reasonable period of time to the debt collector, that’s the only person they should be calling under the FDCPA.